reyolan/punctual/README.md

 # Punctual

-An app to remember tasks and set deadline for each.
+A journal app to remember tasks and set deadline for each.

 ## Features